List of Boy Meets World characters: Jason Marsden

 Jason Marsden (Jason Marsden), Eric's best friend from the age of three.
 He is often more calm than Eric, and can either be his voice of reason or the one who gets him into trouble.
 He is quite fond of girls, as is Eric.
 He was on the show from 1993–1995; he left the show after graduating and going to college, leaving Eric at home to be a "townie", and was never referenced again.
 He was the only character on the series to have the same exact name of the actor portraying him.

-Janitor Bud

-Janitor Bud (Bob Larkin), the high school janitor, who later becomes Mr. Feeny's secretary due to Cory's getting him fired from his janitorial duties.
-After the change is made, he never appears on the show again, though he is referred to in an episode in a later season.
-He was on the show from 1994–1997.

 Lila Bolander

-Lila Bolander-Feeny (Bonnie Bartlett, William Daniels' real-life wife), Dean of Pennbrook, who later begins a romantic relationship with Mr. Feeny.
+Lila Bolander-Feeny (Bonnie Bartlett, William Daniels' real-life wife), is the Dean of Pennbrook College.
 She was on the show from 1997–1999.

-In the show, she is stereotypically portrayed as a strict, disciplinarian college administrator who is romantically attracted to George Feeny, who initially did not reciprocate her affection for years until he is under her employ.
+In the show, she is stereotypically portrayed as a strict, disciplinarian college administrator who is romantically attracted to George Feeny.
+He initially did not reciprocate her affection, but they eventually enter a mantic relationship.
+Bolander was previously married to archeologist Dr. Curtis Kincaid (Francis X. McCarthy).
+In contrast with Feeny, Kincaid cares more about his personal success than the well being of others, which ultimately leads Bolander to choose Feeny over Kincaid during the latter's attempt at salvaging their past marriage.

-In her first appearance in the episode "Learning to Fly", she was having doubt of whether Eric Matthews of being serious of enrolling into colleges because of his less-than-stellar grades and history as a slacker, but Eric persuasively convinced her after an interview.

-George Feeny eventually sees the Dean's reasonable side when she is willing to trust his judgment over Cory Matthews after he started a fight with a corrupted young professor named Stuart (portrayed by Ben Savage's real-life brother Fred) who made an advance towards Topanga Lawrence.
-Dean Bolander had Cory suspended from Pennbrook for one day and under probation for the remainder of the term for starting physical violence on campus instead of expelling him, and the professor under an investigation for his misconduct.
-Bolander and Feeny fall in love afterward and eventually they are married.
 After marrying Feeny in the last episode of season six, she isn't seen again and is mentioned only a few times during the seventh and final season.

-Bolander was previously married to archeologist Dr. Curtis Kincaid (Francis X. McCarthy).
-In contrast with Feeny, Kincaid cares more about his personal success than the well being of others, which ultimately leads Dean Bolander to choose Feeny over Kincaid during the latter's attempt at salvaging their past marriage.